carlosafonso/microservices/README.md

     > **NOTE:** If your project already has App Engine enabled, you might want to set `enable_app_engine` to `false` in your `terraformm.tfvars` file to avoid errors.

+6. The Terraform template will use local provisioners to add your copy of the Git repository as a Git remote, and then hydrate some files with the appropriate values via a local provisioner.
+Commit whatever changes were produced and push them to Google Cloud Source Repositories.

+    ```
+    git add -f kubernetes/
+    git commit -m "Add hydrated manifests" && git push -u google master
+    ```

+This will also trigger the delivery pipelines and create the first release.

 ## Running the demo

 ### Autoscaling